ZiGuan/Remote-Robot-Car-System-GPBL-/README.md

 # Remote-Robot-Car-System-gPBL-

-gPBL workshop was organized by SIT, Japan and it is a collaborative program brought for students in computer science and engineering field.
-The title of gPBL 2022 is design server side application with IOT application.
+GPBL workshop was organized by SIT, Japan and it is a collaborative program brought for students in computer science and engineering field.
+The title of GPBL 2022 is design server side application with IOT application.

-The IOT device we choose for this projectis remote robot car system and the product we accomplised was showed in below:
+The IoT device we choose for this projects remote robot car system and the product we accomplised was showed in below:

 ![](/arduinorobotcar.png)